wlsf82/protractor-and-webrtc/README.md

 This is an important configuration.

 Protractor is and end-to-end test framework for AngularJS applications, so, to use it for non-AngularJS apps, it is necessary to define the configuration `browser.ignoreSynchronization = true;`.
-This configuration tells protractor to not look for Angular when running the tests, and it is defined in the `onPrepare` function since this is a callback function called once protractor is ready and available, and before the specs are executed.
+This configuration tells Protractor to not look for Angular when running the tests, and it is defined in the `onPrepare` function since this is a callback function called once Protractor is ready and available, and before the specs are executed.

 In the `onPrepare` function we are also defining some specific `jasmine-spec-reporter` configurations for better test reporting.

 #### jasmineNodeOpts

-By default, protractor uses [Jasmine](https://jasmine.github.io) as a base framework.
+By default, Protractor uses [Jasmine](https://jasmine.github.io) as a base framework.
 In the `jasmineNodeOpts` configuration we are setting the `"defaultTimeoutInterval"` to `10000` milliseconds.
 We are basically overwriting the default configuration that is `30000` milliseconds, once the tests that we will write are meant to be very fast, and in case of timing issues, we don't want to make a test case wait 30 seconds before failing.

 ### NPM test script